 - To train High School and Middle School STEM teachers in developing student confidence and skills to succeed in a global market.

-- To form a strong partnership between MSU, NSF ERC for WIMS, school districts, and industry on advanced pre-college science and engineering education.
+- To form a strong partnership between MSU, Fraunhofer, school districts, and industry on advanced pre-college science and engineering education.

 - To develop and implement innovative curriculum by translating cutting-edge curriculum education from the University into classrooms.